The Need to Campaign

 We must also remember that very few people read guidance material, however well written.
-New regulations therefore need to be easy to understand, and clearly communicated via the media, if they are to be generally accepted and easily enforced.
+New laws and regulations therefore need to be easy to understand, and clearly communicated via the media, if they are to be generally accepted and easily enforced.
 The main purpose of guidance material should be to answer questions about the application of the new rules to non-standard situations.

 We must therefore design policies that are easily communicated.
-Furthermore, presentation needs to be considered right at the beginning of the policy process, not near the end, for policies that are hard to understand, and hard to defend, are generally flawed.
+Furthermore, presentation needs to be considered right at the beginning of the policy process, not near the end, for - as noted above - policies that are hard to understand, and hard to defend, are generally flawed.
 The time to think about this is before you choose your policy option, not right at the end of the process.
 White Papers, consultation documents etc. should make it crystal clear how each proposal will make life better for ordinary members of the public, for business or for other sectors.

 Let’s now fast forward beyond the policy design stage to the point at which Ministers’ decisions need to be announced, and so become the object of critical scrutiny by other politicians and the media.
 We now have a duty to be less analytical and instead help Ministers present their policies and decisions in the best possible light.
 In order to carry out this task, we must put aside any doubts (and sometimes also put aside inconvenient facts) and look at the issue through Ministers’ eyes in order to help them express their beliefs and defend their policies as effectively as possible.